🎉 Get 50% discount on All Access plans. Ends in

 2. Make Menus Easily Accessible

 Your online menu should be reachable in one or two clicks no one wants to scroll up and down sections to find what they can eat.
 Use clear navigation labels like “Menu” or “Order Now” and add dynamic features.
+Exploring different restaurant website layout ideas can help you decide between a minimalist one-page design or a structured multi-page experience.

 3. Match Your Brand’s Color & Style

 Your restaurant’s personality should shine through your design.
 A rustic Italian café might choose for warm earth tones, while a modern sushi eatery could go for minimal whites and blacks.
 Identify your branding based on your menu.
+If you're exploring high-performing layouts across industries, see our curated list of 20 Most Demanding Framer Templates by Framerbite for broader design inspiration.

 4. Add Essential Info Front and Center